redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Add an A record alias for the custom domain name resolving to the regional API Gateway domain name in Route 53.

-Use curl to invoke the URL to display the contents of the echoserver:
+Use curl to invoke the user-friendly URL.

 	curl https://echo.example.com